shibi-raj/personal-page/_posts/design/2017-12-01-portfolio.md

 a model.
 The parameters of large models are constained in the two following ways.
   * Constraints from physical laws and observations.
-For example,from special relativity, we know particles should not travel faster than the speed of light, \ie, tachyonic particles.
+For example,from special relativity, we know particles should not travel faster than the speed of light, *i.e.*, tachyonic particles.
 Should the model have any regions of the parameter space that predict such particles, those regions must be excluded.

-  * Models parameter spaces may also be simplified by theoretically motivated restrictions, \eg, relating two parameters by a yet unrealized physical mechanism reduce two parameters to just one.
+  * Models parameter spaces may also be simplified by theoretically motivated restrictions, *e.g.*, relating two parameters by a yet unrealized physical mechanism can reduce two parameters to just a single one.
 String theory models, for example, are badly in need of constraints like these, as there is not enough data to begin to constrain the models.

-There either has to be enough observations to constraing the parameter space, or the models have simplifying assumptions to reduce the effective parameter space.
+There either has to be enough observations to constrain the parameter space, or the models have simplifying assumptions to reduce the effective parameter space.